zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/index.md

 Notice that the Form Configuration button has been enabled.
 We will get back to it later, but now let's finish the form structure.

-1. Go back to the builder main panel and add a Textarea and a Form Button elements to the Form Area.
+1. Go back to the builder main panel and add a Textarea and a Form Button element to the Form Area.
 1. Access the Textarea element configuration, and input `comment` in the **Control Name**.

 ### Actions